DefiEcoSystem/FSWatcher/README.md

-# About Watcher
+# About FSWatcher

+FSWatcher is a fork of from "Watcher" updated to run in Python3.x.

-Watcher is a daemon that watches specified files/folders for changes and fires commands in response to those changes.
+FSWatcher is a daemon that watches specified files/folders for changes and fires commands in response to those changes.
 It is similar to [incron](http://incron.aiken.cz), however, configuration uses a simpler to read ini file instead of a plain text file.
 Unlike incron it can also